cilium/scaffolding/README.md

 # CI

-The goal of scaffolding's CI is to automate the performance testing of Cilium within a variety of different conditions.
+The goal of scaffolding's CI is to automate the performance testing of K8s CNIs within a variety of different conditions.

 Each set of conditions is referred to a 'scenario', with each scenario represented as a set of variables contained within a [vars file](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#vars-from-a-json-or-yaml-file) that modifies the behavior of one of the scaffolding Ansible playbooks.